 The Masters in Mechatronics is a fusion of mechanical, electrical, electronic and control engineering.
 Modern industry depends for its success in global markets on its ability to integrate these subjects into both the manufacturing process and innovative products and systems.

-· Mechanical Engineering is a core engineering discipline that has a long history in the University of Glasgow, dating back to the 1760’s and includes famous people such as James Watt.
+- The University of Glasgow has been delivering world-class engineering education and research since 1840.
+Mechanical Engineering is a core engineering discipline that has a long history in the University dating back to the 1760s with academic contributors such as James Watt.

 Information for international students